duongnghiephuy/online_food_store_web/README.md

 PHP8 with OOP and native template is used.

-CSS is built natively with CSS Grid, CSS Flexbox for responsive website.
+CSS is done natively with CSS Grid, CSS Flexbox for responsive website.

 JavaScript is used in a few places to enable interactive web.